Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetIdentityProviders.json
          :language: json

-.. function:: GetAnonymityRevokers(BlockHash) -> ?[AnonymityRevoker]
+.. function:: GetAnonymityRevokers(blockHash) -> ?[AnonymityRevoker]

    Get a list of all anonymity revokers that existed when the given block was created.

-   :param BlockHash: The block to query.
+   :param blockHash: The block to query.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: A list of anonymity revokers.
    :rtype: ``?[AnonymityRevoker]`` (see JSON schema below)